Index For This Page

 Following the bankruptcy of Ohio Industries in June 2001, the rights to Plymouth locomotive designs and spare parts distribution were sold to W. W. Williams Company of Columbus, Ohio.
 As of early 2018, the company remains as a source for hard-to-find Plymouth locomotive parts.
 On May 29, 2002, W. W. Williams Company, LLC, registered the Plymouth Locomotive trademark.

 Since 2002 a group of former Plymouth employees have been in business as Plymouth Locomotive Service LLC.
-Located in Shiloh, Ohio, just 5 miles southeast of the original site in Plymouth, Ohio, the company has a stated purpose of "maintaining the Plymouth locomotives that are in service all over the world."
+Located in Shiloh, Ohio, just five miles southeast of the original site in Plymouth, Ohio, the company has a stated purpose of "maintaining the Plymouth locomotives that are in service all over the world."
 The company apparently moved into their present facility in June 2004.

 Plymouth Motor Trucks